The Pico Branch Library is located at the Virginia Avenue Park Campus on Pico Blvd. between 21st Street and Cloverfield

 - Public tours of the Library’s sustainable features will be offered to visiting classes from area public and private schools, other City of Santa Monica departments, and interested parties requesting a tour.

-- Literature on the Pico Branch’s sustainable features will be available at all library locations and Virginia Avenue Park.
+- Literature on the Pico Branch’s sustainable features will be available at the Branch.

 - The Pico Branch webpage explains the building and location's sustainable features.

 - The Santa Monica Public Library has awarded the Green Prize for Sustainable Literature annually since 2007.
 The Green Prize encourages and commends authors, illustrators and publishers who produce quality books for adults and young people that make significant contributions to, support the ideas and broaden public awareness of sustainability.